Website icon Xpert.Digital

 Typical cobot applications:

-• Touch screen device tests
+• Touchscreen device tests

-• Soldering circuit boards
+• Soldering of printed circuit boards

-• Automated function tests
+• Automated functional tests

 • Assembly and packaging processes

-Success examples from practice
+Success stories from practice

 Predictive maintenance and condition monitoring